 Baby love me lights out.

-Now is a good time to mention that my love for good wedding quotes and my mantra as a wedding designer are very much aligned.
+Now is a good time to mention that my love for true love quotes and my mantra as a wedding designer are very much aligned.
 In the words of Antoine de Saint-Exupéry, “Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.”

 Aka be a ruthless editor.
 Aka be a #lazygirl.
 Someone already said it perfectly.
 That’s the beauty of good wedding quotes: they hit you somewhere right between the heart and the stomach, and just seems so obvious, so true, and so you.
 Even the mundane seems spectacular in a good quote.
 And I know none of y’all are having a mundane wedding.
 So when you find the perfect quote—be it a heavy hitter or a joyful (or sassy, or funny, or smart) little reminder—throw that shit around like confetti.
 Just remember, a little goes a long way!